netlify/build-image/README.md

 Still in your Docker terminal, change directories into your local clone of this build-image repository.

-If you pulled an alternate image in Step 1, check out the corresponding branch in this repository.

 Run the following command to start the interactive shell within the container:

 ```
 ./test-tools/start-image.sh path/to/site/repo
 ```

+> If you pulled an alternate image in Step 1, set the `NETLIFY_IMAGE` variable with your command:
+> `NETLIFY_IMAGE=netlify/build:VERSION script/start-image.sh path/to/site/repo`

 If you receive a `command not found` message, make sure you are in the baase of the build-image repository.